vtexdocs/known-issues/docs/en/known-issues/Connections/orders-invoiced-at-vtex-but-that-dont-update-the-invoice-at-netshoes.md

 ---
-title: "Orders invoiced at VTEX but that don't update the invoice at Netshoes"
+title: 'Orders invoiced at VTEX but that don''t update the invoice at Netshoes'
 id: 1SrJBQj0iTYh4AdvmJQqIg
 status: PUBLISHED
 createdAt: 2022-05-11T19:45:30.831Z